The Family Fund is the UK’s largest provider of grants to families living on the lowest incomes.

 Find out how the Family Fund has helped other disabled children:

-Family Fund also run a Digital Skills Programme.
-This helps families with disabled children develop their digital skills and to get the most out of their iPads or Android tablets through one-to-one training.
+Family Fund also run a series of iPad and tablet workshops.
+This helps families with disabled children develop their digital skills and to get the most out of their iPads or Android tablets through training.

 It is able to offer grants for computers and tablets.